COVID-19 pandemic in the Netherlands: Impact

 In response to regulations announced on 12 March, panic buying of food, toilet paper and medicines, resulted in empty shelves in supermarkets.
 Prime Minister Mark Rutte appealed to the nation to stop this behaviour.
 On 12 March it was announced that all public events with more than 100 people will be cancelled until 6 April.
 On 24 March this period was extended to 1 June for all permit-requiring events.
 Three days later it was announced in a press conference that all restaurants, museums, sport clubs and schools had to close.
 A Dutch "grassroots" initiative, Mond Kapjes Nodig was formed to address the local PPE shortages.
-More than 400,000 masks was delivered within weeks to those fighting the pandemic in the Netherlands.
+More than 400,000 masks were delivered within weeks to those fighting the pandemic in the Netherlands.
 This helped relieve the coordination efforts on a national level.

 Economic

 On 26 March, the Bureau for Economic Policy Analysis published the first calculations of the economic expectations.
 These expectations are based on the length of the prevention measures against the coronavirus pandemic.
 If these measures are present for three months, the Dutch economy is expected to shrink by 1.2 per cent in 2020.
 If these measures are required for a year the economy would decline by 10 per cent.
 In all cases it is expected that the economy will slightly grow the following year.

 On 8 June, three months into the crisis, an analysis of Rabobank was published.
 They expected that the economy between March and June shrunk by 8%, with the catering sector being hit the most.
 They expected that, whereas the crisis was over the peak, the economy would continue shrinking, and the industries, in particular the construction industry, which were doing relatively well, would be hit as well.
 The forecast was that the unemployment rate would grow from 3% to 7% by the end of 2020.

 As a result of the ban on fireworks for the 2020-2021 New Year's Eve the Dutch government has compensated the fireworks industry for around 40 million euros.